alfaarghya/alfaarghya/README.md

 ### ✨ Who am I?
 My name is Arghya Das.
+Currently I am a B.Tech student and I love to learn new technology.
+Now days I am working on my problem solving skills on @leetcode and beside that I am working on my FrontEnd Development Skill.

 <!--
 **alfaArghya/alfaArghya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.